niharika2810/android-development-best-practices/README.md

 #### The Critics principle<br/>
 When you’re reviewing code of your teammates don’t be a friend, Be their arch enemy, don’t let them make mistakes that you might have to clean someday.
 Cleaning other’s shit will only make your hand dirty.
 Enforce good practices in code reviews.

-Please feel free to contribute to add more.
+Please feel free to contribute by raising a [PR](https://github.com/niharika2810/android-development-best-practices/compare) to add more.
 I will be happy to learn and share :-)

 You can check the article [here](https://proandroiddev.com/android-development-best-practices-7278e9cdbbe9) which is originally published here on my [personal website](https://niharika2810.github.io/2020/07/23/android-development-best-practices.html).